-- Hard-wired smoke detectors for each building - Audible alarms which report back to University Police - Sprinkler systems - Fire extinguishers in every hallway, in every common kitchen, and in all individual apartment kitchens - All fire safety systems are inspected routinely in accordance with industry standards. - Carbon Monoxide Detectors
+- Hard-wired smoke detectors for each building - Audible alarms which report back to University Police - Sprinkler systems - Fire extinguishers in every hallway, in every common kitchen, and in all individual apartment kitchens

+All fire safety systems are inspected routinely in accordance with industry standards.
+Additionally, Carbon Monoxide detectors are installed in each residence hall that has a fuel burning appliance.